Winter Classic Invitational Student Cluster Competition Specifics

 These are great programs – chock full of technical challenges, both “book learning” and practical learning, and quite a bit of fun too.
 There are rules and traditions, just as there are in cricket, soccer, and the Air Guitar World Championships.
 Whether you’ve been following the competitions obsessively (sponsoring office betting pools, making action figures, etc.) or this is the first time you’ve ever heard of them, you probably have some questions… so here’s everything you need to know.
 Listen up; we’re only explaining this once.

-Triple Quadruple Crown
+Student Clustering Triple Quadruple Crown

-three four major world-wide student cluster events.
+There are three four major world-wide student cluster events.
 The United States-based Supercomputing Conference (SC) held the first Student Cluster Competition (SCC) in November 2007.
 The contest has been included at every subsequent SC conference, usually featuring eight or more university teams from the US, Europe, and Asia.
 As the first organization to hold a cluster competition, SC pretty much established the template on which the other competitions are based.

 The other large HPC conference, the imaginatively named ISC (International Supercomputing Conference), held its first competition at the June 2012 event in Hamburg.
 This contest, jointly sponsored by the HPC Advisory Council, attracts teams from the US, Europe, and Asia.
 It has been a big hit with enthusiastic support from conference organizers, competitors and show attendees.